-- The Korean nationalist terrorist group Hureisenjin (or Fureisenjin, depending on subtitles), is an anti-Japanese Empire terrorist group in Two Thousand And Nine Lost Memories.
+- The Korean nationalist terrorist group Hureisenjin (or Fureisenjin, depending on subtitles), is an anti-Japanese Empire terrorist group in 2009: Lost Memories.

 - The terrorist group Red Bamboo is treated as a minor antagonist in a few Godzilla movies.

-- In Olympus Has Fallen, Kang Yeonsak is the terrorist of a North Korean-backed terrorist group called Koreans for United Freedom or KUF for short.
+- In Olympus Has Fallen, Kang Yeonsak is the leader of a North Korean-backed terrorist group called the KUF (Koreans for United Freedom).
 The movie doesn't elaborate if they are made up of North Koreans, pro-North Koreans or Korean-speaking mercenaries.

-- In the Indian version of 24, Anti-Terrorist Unit federal agent Jai Singh Rathod takes on terrorists sent by the LTFE, which is an Expy of the defunt LTTE.
+- In the Indian version of 24, Anti-Terrorist Unit federal agent Jai Singh Rathod takes on terrorists sent by the LTFE, which is an Expy of the defunct LTTE.

 - Prior to the events of 24: Live Another Day, Cheng Zhi has become a terrorist after being broken out of prison for attempting a revolt.